Huegoxaga/notes/theory/ml.md

   - Going from output to input and finding the better weights for the model using stochastic gradient descent with the chain rule
 - In neural science, each neuron has dedrites(receiver) and axon(transmitter), millions of millions of neuron work together. sigals are passed through synapses.
 - In neural networks, the processing unit is called neuron or node.
 The connection between neuron is also called synapse.
-- Overfitting and Underfitting - Underfitting implys a model that is too simply to make prediction, Overfitting implys a model that is learning too hard from the train data and too complicated to effectively and correctly make prediction.
+- Overfitting and Underfitting - Underfitting(High Bias) implys a model that is too simply to make prediction, Overfitting(High Variance) implys a model that is learning too hard from the train data and too complicated to effectively and correctly make prediction.
   - The goal is to aim to build a model that is a bit overfitting and slightly adjust it to prevent overfitting.
   - The most important indicator of overfitting is the train set accurancy is much better than the test set.
 - Hyperparameters are parameters used to build and train models.